openfun/richie/UPGRADE.md

 ## Unreleased

+- Richie version 2 is a major overhaul of all the project's templates and css files to bring a complete new design.
+If you were overriding the old templates and css base, you have 2
+  options:
+  * copy the old templates and css files to your project and start maintaining them on your own,
+  * refactor your project to accomodate the new design.
+- Section plugin template "section_cadenced" has been removed since it was covering special case from old layout integration.
+A migration has been added to automatically update Section plugins which used it to use the default one instead (the first from `SECTION_TEMPLATES` choices).
+You may have to upgrade your settings if you were overriding it through `RICHIE_SECTION_TEMPLATES`.
+- Section plugin template "section_list" has been removed since it was covering special case for footer menu which is now intended to be done with new `NestedItem`.
+A migration has been added to automatically update Section plugins which used it to use the default one instead (the first from `SECTION_TEMPLATES` choices).
+You may have to upgrade your settings if you were overriding it through `RICHIE_SECTION_TEMPLATES`.
+Also we recommend you to rebuild your footer menu with `NestedItem` instead of `Section` plugins.

 ## 1.16.x to 1.17.x

 - The template tags related to placeholders were refactored to fix ghost placeholders.
 This